apache/doris-website/docs/admin-manual/memory-management/memory-analysis/jemalloc-memory-analysis.md

 ```

 Reduce `dirty_decay_ms` of `JEMALLOC_CONF` in `be.conf` to 2000 ms or less.
 The default `dirty_decay_ms` in `be.conf` is 5000 ms. Jemalloc will release dirty pages according to a smooth gradient curve within the time specified by `dirty_decay_ms`.
 For reference, [Jemalloc opt.dirty_decay_ms](https://jemalloc.net/jemalloc.3.html#opt.dirty_decay_ms).
 When the BE process has insufficient available memory and triggers Minor GC or Full GC, it will actively release all dirty pages according to a certain strategy.

+> Before Doris 2.1, the default value of `dirty_decay_ms` in `JEMALLOC_CONF` in `be.conf` is 15000, which will cause the Jemalloc Cache to be too large in some scenarios.
+After Doris 2.1, the default value is 5000.

 `extents` in Jemalloc Profile contains the statistical values ​​of buckets of different page sizes in all Jemalloc `arena`, where `ndirty` is the number of dirty pages and `dirty` is the total memory of dirty pages.
 Refer to `stats.arenas.<i>.extents.<j>.{extent_type}_bytes` in [Jemalloc](https://jemalloc.net/jemalloc.3.html) and add up the `dirty` of all Page Sizes to get the memory byte size of the Dirty Page in Jemalloc.